-The Associate of Applied Science (AAS) in Surgical Technology degree is a degree completion program for those who are currently Certified Surgical Technologists (CST) and graduates of an accredited certificate/diploma program in surgical technology/technologist.
+The Associate of Applied Science (AAS) in Surgical Technology degree is a degree completion program for those who are currently Certified Surgical Technologists (CST) or Tech in Surgery - Certified (TS-C) and graduates of an accredited certificate/diploma program in surgical technology/technologist.
 The Surgical Technology AAS program consists of two surgical technology or emphasis courses regarding surgical technology transitions and professional concepts plus the additional General Education courses required to achieve an associate degree.
 This program is delivered completely through distance education.